Dharma Vista Zen Center

 The Buddha had to decide,

-keep the awakening to himself or to teach.
+keep this Dharma to himself or to teach.

 He set the Dharma Wheel in motion.

-He presented the noble truths to his five ascetic companions and taught them the Way,
+He presented the four noble truths to his five ascetic companions and taught them the Way,

 the eight-step path to awakening